dingpl716/ebook-2/README.md

 ## Book request
-### If you want any books, please create a pull request, I will upload for you.
+### If you want any books, please create a issue, I will upload for you.